albrizre/SmoothProdSelfExc/README.md

 1 - Simulating patterns from a self-exciting spatio-temporal model with a space-time varying offspring function (see Algorithm 1 in the paper) according to the three scenarios considered in the paper (the user can easily modify the spatio-temporal window or the offspring parameter function).

 2 - Fitting a standard self-exciting model and the proposed self-exciting model with a smooth space-time varying productivity parameter to the simulated patterns.
 For this, the NIMBLE codes included in folder *Model codes* are needed.

+We note that, for a given pattern, the standard model needs to be fit first since the estimates of this model are used for building the priors in the proposed model.